 The Pearl Incident – An Indelible Part of the Wharf’s History

-One hundred seventy-two years ago, on April 15, 1848, the largest recorded slave escape took place right here at The Wharf on a 65-foot schooner called The Pearl.
-On that day, 77 slaves from Washington City, Georgetown, and Alexandria boarded the ship near 7th Street SW in hopes of making a 250-mile cruise to freedom in New Jersey.
-While it did not end well, the incident inspired at least two notable efforts to end slavery by Abraham Lincoln and Harriet Beecher Stowe.
+It was the largest recorded attempted slave escape and it took place right here at The Wharf on a 65-foot schooner called The Pearl.
+On April 15, 1848, 77 slaves from Washington City, Georgetown, and Alexandria boarded the ship near 7th Street SW in hopes of making a 250-mile cruise to freedom in New Jersey.
+While it did not end well, the incident inspired at least two notable efforts to end slavery, one by Abraham Lincoln, and the other by Harriet Beecher Stowe.

 The escape attempt combined the coordination and planning of several individuals including two freed slaves, Paul Jennings and Paul Edmondson.
 Jennings had been a slave to President James Madison and was active in DC’s anti-slavery movement.
 Jennings was free but his wife was not, and by law, that meant their 14 children remained enslaved.
 They lived on a farm in Montgomery County which is today the site of Leisure World retirement community, according to the Sandy Spring Slave Museum.